lucasjellema/company-timeline/README.md

 - **Dynamic Styling**: Color-coded event types (Projects, Releases, Sprints, Training) for quick visual scanning.
 - **CSV Integration**: Upload your own data to merge into current stories, or download sample templates.
 - **Responsive Design**: Adapts to various screen sizes with automatic re-rendering.
-- **Strategic Drill Down**: Double-click any top-level category (Level 0) to instantly filter the timeline and focus on that specific department or stream.
-A context-aware "Back" button allows for easy navigation back to the overview.
+- **Strategic Drill Down**:
+  - **Category Focus**: Double-click any top-level category (Level 0) header to filter the timeline to that specific department.
+  - **Event Focus**: Double-click any **event** to enter "Extreme Focus" mode.
+This zooms the timeline to the event's duration and collapses all other groups to minimize noise.
 - **Resizable Interface**: Interactive splitter allows users to seamlessly resize the side panel.
 The timeline visualization automatically adjusts its scale and layout to fill the remaining space in real-time.
 - **Story Management**: Create new stories from scratch, switch between multiple saved stories, or load pre-packaged "Shipped Stories" (e.g., WWII, Tech History).
 - **Rich Event Editor**: Comprehensive modal for adding events with support for: